-- A colourful rhyme sheet
+- A colourful finger puppet

-Additional books in other languages are available for EAL families and the parental guidance is also available to download and print in 20 languages.
+Additional books in other languages are available for EAL families and parental guidance is also available to download and print in 20 languages.

 Bookstart Baby has been designed to be given alongside messaging and tips to improve parents’ knowledge and confidence in reading with their baby.
 The next page gives advice for delivering these key messages.